KnowEnG/Samples_Clustering_Pipeline/README.md

 Note: all of the clustering methods mentioned above use the non-negative matrix factorization (nmf) as the main clustering algorithm.

 * * *
-## How to run this pipeline with supplied data
+## How to run this pipeline with Our data
 * * *
 ###1.
 Get Access to KnowEnG-Research Repo:
 Email omarsobh@illinois.edu infrastructure team (IST) lead to: